oneonachair/anni-serverlist/README.md

 # Annihilation Serverlist
 This repository only contains servers that contain Annihilation/Destroy The Nexus minigame in Minecraft Servers.
+To see gameplay differences you can check the wiki which it's currently empty right now.

 This server list is inspired by https://github.com/itzyongan/asia-pvp-servers
 ## Premium Servers